Church Slavonic: Recensions

 The Church Slavonic language is actually a set of at least four different dialects (recensions or redactions; извод, izvod), with essential distinctions between them in dictionary, spelling (even in writing systems), phonetics, and other aspects.
 The most widespread recension, Russian, has several local sub-dialects in turn, with slightly different pronunciations.

-These various Church Slavonic recensions were used as a liturgical and literary language in all Orthodox countries north of the Mediterranean region during the Middle Ages, even in places where the local population was not Slavic (especially in Romania).
+These various Church Slavonic recensions were used as a liturgical and literary language in all Slavic Orthodox countries north of the Mediterranean region during the Middle Ages, even in places where the local population was not Slavic (especially in Romania).
 In recent centuries, however, Church Slavonic was fully replaced by local languages in the non-Slavic countries.
 Even in some of the Slavic Orthodox countries, the modern national language is now used for liturgical purposes to a greater or lesser extent.

 The Russian Orthodox Church, which contains around half of all Orthodox believers, still holds its liturgies almost entirely in Church Slavonic.
 However, there exist parishes which use other languages (where the main problem has been a lack of good translations).
 Examples include: